-Congratulations on your involvement in the first Apps4Gaps competition.
-Thank you to all the people who participated, assisted or were otherwise instrumental in making this competition such a great success.
+Congratulations on your involvement in the Apps4Gaps competition.
+Thank you to all the people who participated, mentored, assisted, supported or were otherwise instrumental in making this competition such a great success.

 Please send your feedback and comments on the Apps4Gaps competition to: firstname.lastname@example.org